karlaxnieves/support-git-delete-yespo/docs/First Steps/account-management/user-management.md

 ## Inviting a New User

 1. Log in to your account using administrator credentials.
-2. Go to settings → *Users* and click the *Invite user* button.
+2. Go to settings → **Users** and click the **Invite user** button.

 <Image align="center" width="80% " src="https://files.readme.io/dab605d7893ddc603f016d1849727e40a7d0b0e43bf0ad06256a55c8aa96853b-managing-users-1.webp" />

-3\.
-Enter the user's email and select a role (for example, Marketer).
+3. Enter the user's email and select a role (for example, Marketer).
 Optionally, add the name and surname of the invitee at the bottom of the page.
-Click *Invite*.
+Click **Invite**.

 <Image align="center" width="80% " src="https://files.readme.io/e02df1c1b6c29eb79d3d7072640c1fd01028cd11b9bce50d6391ae3434867274-managing-users-2.webp" />

 4. The invited user will receive an email with a link to activate their account.
 5. By clicking on the link from the email, the user will go to a registration page.
-6. After this, the invited user will be activated in the provided role and appear in the *Users* tab.
+6. After this, the invited user will be activated in the provided role and appear in the **Users** tab.

 <Image align="center" width="80% " src="https://files.readme.io/c2717f1a863e6f4524dc6dbd7ec8b5e2fdbe9a174008f313cf807c9fc18226b8-managing-users-3.webp" />